bbglab/immunebiomarkers/README.md

 ## Requirements to run

 ### Pre-processed Hartwig Medical Foundation Data
-* Main analyses relie on processed output from: https://github.com/bbglab/hartwig_biomarkers
+* Main analyses relie on output from: https://github.com/bbglab/hartwig_biomarkers
 * Requires data access approval: https://www.hartwigmedicalfoundation.nl/en/data/data-access-request/
 * Hartwig data used for analyses was from data requst shared on August 9, 2022.

-### Downloaded External Data
+### Downloaded non-Hartwig External Data
-* For validation we used public data from other studies.
+* For validation we used publically shared data from other studies.
-* Need to download these external data (links are shared 0_analyses/2_validation) and specify directory locations.
+* Need to download these external data and specify directory locations.
+* Links to download external data are in 0_analyses/2_validation.

 ### QMap and conda environments
 * Jobs are submitted with the QMap tool from the bbglab: https://github.com/bbglab/qmap